kstenerud/concise-encoding/cbe-specification.md

 ### RESERVED

 This type is reserved for future expansion of the format, and **MUST NOT** be used.
+If a decoder encounters a reserved type code, it is a [structural error](ce-structure.md#structural-errors).